AverageAl/project1/README.md

 7: Entire project on repository with good branching

 8: Live demo includes
-  1: clone the master branch of your repo
+  -1: clone the master branch of your repo
-  2: push the customization to a fresh org
+  -2: push the customization to a fresh org

 9: Document SDLC practices using Scrumban

-10: Each member explains how his part fits into business as a whole.
+10: Each member explains how his part fits into whole business

-11: Bonus: deploying the site in the new org (can be much trickier)
+11: Bonus: deploy the site in the new org (can be much trickier)